 film size: 35 mm

 The camera is made from die cast aluminium with a satin finish stainless steel top and bottom plate.
-The camera measures 125 by 85 by 65 mm and weighs x g.
+The camera measures 125 by 85 by 65 mm.

 On the top plate, at the right hand end, is a memo for film speed (in both ASA and DIN) and film type (colour positive, colour negative or monochrome).
 Film speed is set on a dial on the top.
 The film type is set by a wheel on the right hand edge and the film type is viewed through a window.
 Both these devices are entirely mnemonic and have no effect on the operation of the camera.
 This memo is on a raised portion which is reflected on the other end.
 This left hand raised portion contains the film rewind knob and a recessed lever to raise the knob.
 The rewind knob is raised by a small lever on the inside of the raised portion.
 Between these two – and not quite centrally for some reason – is an accessory shoe.
 At the this age, the most likely use for this would have been for an accessory rangefinder.
 There are no electrical contacts so this is a cold shoe.